hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

 Example Codes with Multiple Logged Dataset and Behavior Policies
 ==========

-Here, we show example codes for conducting OPE and OPS with multiple logged dataset.
+Here, we show example codes for conducting OPE and OPS with multiple logged datasets.

 .. seealso::